Supporting Investment and Growth in North Carolina Communities

 How the Selection Process Will Work

-Commerce will analyze the eligible census tracts to understand their potential for economic development.
+Following the release of the officially eligible tracts, Commerce will analyze the work to better understand their potential for economic development.
 Public input will play a major role in shaping North Carolina’s final nominations.
-We encourage participation from local governments, economic developers, and leaders with knowledge or interest in Opportunity Zones.

 Public Feedback

-Sign up with the form below and we'll send you an email notification when the public feedback form opens.
+Sign up below to receive email notification when the feedback form opens.

 Background